Bruce Campbell Adamson PO Box 3511, Santa Cruz, CA, 95063--- EMAIL is bca@got.net

 Click here for Poem written by John Kieft on Rufus Easton.
 Robert Easton the 2nd great grandson of Rufus Easton skipped two generations over Adamson.

-Click here for update on video or watch video in box below.
+Click here for update on video

 The Spirit of Alton; Before, During and After the Civil War !